 If you suspect your child has symptoms of a dairy allergy or have a confirmed diagnosis , we are here to support you.

-Please click on the file below to access the British Dietetic Association dairy free pdf document.
+Please click on the file below to access the British Dietetic Association dairy free pdf document and milk ladder.

 There are three different types of dairy allergies